Moving Services to Brazil From US - Relocation Services to Brazil - Earthrelo

 Driving In Brazil

-As a foreigner, you can drive your vehicle in the country only with a proper driver’s license abroad for up to 6 months.
+When moving to Brazil as a foreigner, you can drive your vehicle in the country only with a proper driver’s license abroad for up to 6 months.
 Later, you are required to apply for a local license in Brazil.
 The exam will be conducted in Portuguese and it will involve psychological as well as a medical examination.

 Generally, the speed limit in Brazil are